Wall-roosting mouse-eared bat: Ecology

 Myotis muricola is a nocturnal and insectivorous bat.
 It tends to feed during the first two hours after sunset and before dawn, using ultrasonic echolocation (Richardson, 1993).
-It catches insects in flight or perched on foliage, the ground or a water surface.
+It catches insects in flight or perched on foliage, the ground, or on a water surface.
 Small insects are usually caught directly in the mouth, while larger ones are scooped out of the air using the tail membrane and flipped into the mouth, or brought to the mouth with the wing tips (Bonaccooso, 1998).
-It drinks by swooping low over the surface of a body of water or collecting droplets of water from the roof of tunnels or caves in which it roosts (Richardson, 1993).
+It drinks by swooping low over the surface of a body of water, or by collecting droplets of water from the rooves of the tunnels or caves in which it roosts (Richardson, 1993).

 Habitat

 Myotis muricola roosts in a variety of different sites, including curled-up banana leaves (Francis, 2008), limestone forests (Abdullah, Azlan, & Neuchlos, 2005), hollow trees, rock shelters, artificial caves, mines and tunnels, and old buildings (Richardson, 1993).

 Conservation status

 According to the 2019 IUCN Red List of Threatened Species, M. muricola is classified as Least Concern.